Skip to main content

 Learning Outcomes

-• On completion of the module, the student should be able to demonstrate a knowledge of specific works, styles, genres and musical features in repertoire composed between 1850 and the present day.
+• Demonstrate a knowledge of specific works, styles, genres and musical features in repertoire composed between 1850 and the present day.

-• On completion of the module, the student should be able to demonstrate a knowledge of the historical and cultural circumstances in which music was composed and performed between 1850 and the present day.
+• Demonstrate a knowledge of the historical and cultural circumstances in which music was composed and performed between 1850 and the present day.

 Assessment method